msadeedashraf/react-082024-pm/README.md

 # Node
 [Node Setup](https://nodejs.org/en/download/prebuilt-installer)

+To Check the installation run
+>node -v
+>npm -v

 # Create React App

 To learn and test React, you should set up a React Environment on your computer.